getup10g/game-of-ships/README.md

-# main file is in branch app
+# main file is in folder app